-Define the camera control mode when a camera is connected to the video input connector.
+Define whether the camera that is connected to this video input connector can be controlled or not.
 Note that camera control is not available for Connector 4 (DVI-I) and Connector 5 (S-video/ Composite).

 Value space: Connector 1, 2, 3; <Off/On> Connector 4.5; <Off> xConfiguration Video Input Connector [1..5] CameraControl Camerald